DarkStoorM/JumpRoyale/wip_README.md

 TODOs:

+-   migrate from vectors to regular `int`s...
 -   change sprite every 1500 height (*)
+-   make a range of random platform length depending on the current drawing-Y

 > (*) in regular games, we were able to exceed 5000 height, but on average, the height was around 3500, so it would make sense to change every 1500 or 2000 height.

+Changing the sprite could be done either by the Builder or inside the Arena, but I don't really feel adding this into the Builder would fit well as this kind of defeats the purpose of having a "general purpose" drawing class, but since the constructor already has the "hardcoded" tile population, it should not be the problem.
+Just keep the "configuration" in the constructor and automatically get the drawing tile from a dictionary, where the tile depends on the provided Y, since we provide the coordinates where to draw anyway.

 ---

 ## Character Choice